-Filming and Resulting Footage: In the remaining 15-25 minutes, two of four participants had enough time to record a long take that they were happy with for this scene.
+Filming and Resulting Footage: In the remaining 15 to 25 minutes, two of four participants had enough time to record a long take that they were happy with for this scene.
 In the other two cases, there were issues with the tracking of actors that led to the scene not being adequately filmed within the prescribed time frame.
 This was caused by the lighting being uncharacteristically bad: on most film sets, there would be procedures in place to reduce the effect of strong sunlight filtering through the trees, to keep the actors consistently lit.

-One participant pointed out that even though the camera was not giving feedback about the filming through a GUI, she could see the physical movement of the camera and thus knew whether the camera was doing what she wanted it to do: "from the physical movement of camera it looked smooth."
+One participant pointed out that even though they did not have a viewfinder during filming, she could tell from the physical movement of the camera that it was smooth: "from the physical movement of camera it looked smooth."

-Participants also spoke about the convenience of having an automatic movement of the camera as it meant they could focus on other aspects of the filming, such as keeping up with the actors.
-One participant described the task of keeping the camera focused on an actor as "you can just track someone without caring about it."
+Participants also spoke about the convenience of having automatic movement of the camera, as it meant that they could focus on other aspects of the filming, such as keeping up with the actors.
+One participant described the task of keeping the camera focused on an actor as "you can just track someone without caring about